Dental Implants in Round Rock, TX

 Dental implants are an excellent tooth replacement choice for a number of reasons:

-- Dental implants have been used in the U.S. for over 25 years and have proven to be extremely durable and reliable.
+- Dental implants have been used in the U.S. for over 25 years and have stood up across the decades.

-- Implants are freestanding, so we do not need to alter the structure of neighboring teeth for support.
+- Implants are freestanding, so we do not need to alter the structure of neighboring teeth.

 - Since they look so natural, no one will suspect that the tooth is not your own.

-- Dental implants are stable and comfortable with no adjustment required after placement.
-With proper dental care, implants can last for decades, possibly a lifetime.
+- Dental implants require no adjustments after placement.
+With the right dental care, implants can last for decades.

 WHO IS A GOOD CANDIDATE FOR DENTAL IMPLANTS?